PopularPays/rails_api_interview_practice/README.md

 The `limit` param defines the max number of records returned.

-The `offset` param defines how many records to skip in the results sets.
+The `offset` param defines how many records to skip in the results set.
 E.G. if `limit` was 5 and `offset` was 5 this would return records 6 through 10.

 ---